Nepenthes philippinensis

 Nepenthes philippinensis /nᵻˈpɛnθiːz fɪˌlɪpᵻˈnɛnsɪs/ is a tropical pitcher plant endemic to the Philippines.
 It is known from Palawan and the neighbouring Calamian Islands (including Busuanga, Coron, and Culion) and Linapacan, where it grows at 0–600 m above sea level.

+Description

 Nepenthes wilkiei was described by Matthew Jebb and Martin Cheek in 1998.
 This taxon was subsequently found to be conspecific with N. philippinensis.
 Jebb and Cheek suggest that N. philippinensis is more closely related to the Bornean species N. hirsuta, N. hispida, and N. macrovulgaris than it is to N. alata.

 Nepenthes philippinensis produces the most concurrent inflorescences of any species in the genus; up to 190 have been recorded on a single plant.

+Hybrids

 Nepenthes philippinensis has no known natural hybrids.
 No forms or varieties have been formally described, although a multitude of taxa resembling N. philippinensis are found across the isolated peaks of Palawan.